 Of late it has become increasingly difficult for the Christian worker to practice within the confines of a conscience guided and controlled by scriptural principles; unscriptural humanistic laws are being passed and amended to promote immorality and perversion; loopholes in legislation have been closed, whereby in the past service providers could refuse to provide a service when to do so was in conflict with their beliefs and conscience.
 Within the United Kingdom over recent years, many people have suffered considerable losses as a consequence of refusing to offer services, professional or otherwise, which would have compelled them to act contrary to God’s Word and their consciences.
 Many of these cases have been given high profile coverage on news of the UK’s television channels.

 When faced with the dilemma on whether to obey man or God, Peter was very clear in his response: “We ought always to obey God rather than men.”
 (Acts 5:29).
-This and other such commands within God’s Word are just as binding upon Believers in the 21 Century although it remains to be seen how many Christians, in the face of changing societal opinions and legislation, will be willing to give up their professions, reputations, salaries and perhaps even their lives for the defense of the Gospel and obedience to the Word of God.
+This and other such commands within God’s Word are just as binding upon Believers in the 21 Century although it remains to be seen how many Christians, in the face of changing societal opinions and legislation, will be willing to give up their professions, reputations, salaries and perhaps even their lives for the defence of the Gospel and obedience to the Word of God.

 UPR was initially developed by Rogers for psychological counselling and educational purposes but its sphere of influence has greatly increased to the extent that it has deeply permeated nurse and social work training.
 Along with other humanistic theories, UPR is often presented as integrating Biblical values.
 When undergoing the Northern Ireland social work training programme, one the editor’s was frequently informed of the Christian value base of social work.
 She did not question this teaching until after a considerable amount of time it came to her attention that this so called ‘Christian’ value base was attributed to Biestek, a Jesuit priest who had what he termed ‘Christian’ humanistic beliefs.
 Biestek went on to be a very influential Professor of Social Work at Loyola University of Chicago.